anthonymetzler/sane-startup/_posts/2017-12-7-but-then-why-am-i-here.md

 I am a firm believer in knowing a little bit about everything - it helps you better communicate with those you engage and identify parallels between systems.

-I think that when work estimates are hotly negotiated the result is a project inevitably running long or falling short.
+When work estimates are hotly negotiated, projects inevitably run long or fall short.

-Avoid pressuring someone into agreeing to a timeline that they already know is going to miss the mark, work estimations need to be as win-win as realistically possible.
+Avoid pressuring someone into agreeing to a timeline that they already know is going to miss the mark; work estimations need to be as win-win as realistically possible.

 Another popular attempt to resolve timeline problems is usually to "assign additional resources", however, quantity of labor has diminishing returns.